LesenmiaoYu/MBRL_ResearchDashboard/README.md

 Fetches system-wide configurations via /get-meta.
 ## Setup Guide
 ### Prerequisites
-Install Python 3.7+ and Node.js 16+.
+Install Python 3.7+ and Node.js 16+;
-Ensure pip and npm are installed.
+Ensure pip and npm are installed. (you will have to get homebrew if you are using a mac)

+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" && then follow the steps

 1. Navigate to the backend directory:

    cd backend

-   python -m venv venv
+   python -m venv venv ("source venv/bin/activate" if you are on mac)

    venv\Scripts\activate (this puts everything into a virtual environment so you won't have to worry about it messing anything up)